-parajonan projekti perioden en perioden in perioden in separajonan perioden in perioden in perioden in perioden Separajonan perioden in pe

-ABOUT VEREFICATION OF MEMBERSHIP OF ACCEPTAGE WORKERS!
-UNION

-The consensus arrived at in the meeting taken by Labour Minister with the representatives of the the Central Trade Union Organizations on 15.5.1990.

-- (1) Only those organisations which her a verified membership of 5 dates and above spread over 4 scales and a industries including Agriculture could be recognised as a Central Trade Union Organisation.
-It was further agreed that the figures of membership in agricultural sector will however be shows separabely. - (2) In giving representation to C.F.B.Os in various committees the Government will examine once case of merits. - (3) A ghanding Committee of representatives of all the C.f.U.Os will to constituted to advise the Covernment from time to line on various issues arising out of verification process.
-The Chief Labour Commissioner (Central) will be the Chairman of the Committee. - (4) The method of verification being followed for the organised sector will be followed for the agricultural/rural sector also, though the size of the spot verification could be appropriately determined on the merits of each case in consultation with the above Standing Committee.
-This could be further modified by the Standing Committee as and when necessary. - (5) The Groom will submit their membership figures regarding agricultural/rural sector district/Tahuka wise so as to facilitate verification.
-Assistance of State Government machinery will be taken up for carrying out verification in this sucker. - (6) Regarding the classification of industries, CTUOs will submit indic suggestions within a week's time which will be taken into account by the Government become finalising the schemals of industries.
+In giving representation to C.T.U.Os in various committees the Government will examine each case on merits.

+(3) A standing Committee of representatives of all the C.F.U.Os will be constituted to advise the Government from time to time on various issues arising out of verification process.
+The Chief Labour Commissioner(Central) will be the Chairman of the Committee.

+(4) The method of verification being followed for the organised sector will be followed for the agricultural/rural sector also, though the size of the spot verification could be appropriately determined on the merits of each case in consultation with the above Standing Committee.
+This could be further modified by the Standing Committee as and when necessary.

+The CTUOs will submit their membership figures regarding agricultural/rural sector district/Taluka wise so as to facilitate verification.
+Assistance of State Government machinery will be taken up for carrying out verification in this sector.

+Regarding the classification of industries, (6) CTUOs will submit their suggestions within a week's time which will be taken into account by the Government before finalising the schedule of industries.

-UNIONS TO PERFARE FOR VERIFICATION
+UNIONS TO PREPARE FOR VERIFICATION

-Unions getting notice for verification of member-snip must be ready with
+Unions getting notice for verification of member-

-- (a) Registration Certificate of the Union; - (b) Affiliation Certificate; - (c) Receipt for payment of affiliation lee for the year ending December 1989; - (d) Membership Register showing name, department, token No., membership fee receipt number and date; - (e) Account Book and Audited statement of Accounts for 1989; - (f) Receipt Book Counterfoils; - (g) Annual Roturn for the year ending December '89.
+- (a) Registration Certificate of the Union; - (b) Affiliation Certificate; - (c) Receipt for payment of affiliation fee for the year ending December 1989; - (d) Membership Register showing name, department, token No., membership fee receipt number and - (e) Account Book and Audited statement of Accounts - (f) Receipt Book Counterfoils; - (g) Annual Return for the year ending December '89.